W3C-Context-Graph-Community-Group/Charter/README.md

 ## Design Principles

 Four principles govern the design of the Context Graph Protocol.
 These are binding commitments — all layer specifications and committee work must be consistent with them.
+These principles are not specific to software systems.
+They describe the structure of coherence at any boundary between parties that do not share a codebook — whether those parties are databases, AI agents, humans, teams, or organizations.
+The protocol is a theory of boundary coherence that happens to be implementable as software, not a software system that claims generality.

 **Self-Organization within Governed Boundaries.** Some structures must be globally controlled: the canonical claim form, the dependency ordering, the four-facet decomposition, the Halt/Ask/Act decision sequence.
 These are the protocol's guarantees — the floor that makes interoperability possible.
 Everything above the floor is self-organizing: each committee, each implementation, each domain chooses its own vocabulary, resolution strategies, and decision thresholds.
 The protocol does not prescribe what meaning is.
 It prescribes the structure for comparing meanings across boundaries.